Proposed United States acquisition of Greenland: Cold War and 1955 proposal

 North Star Bay with Thule Air Base in the foreground.
 A nuclear accident occurred at North Star Bay in 1968 during the Cold War when a U.S. B-52 bomber carrying four thermonuclear bombs crashed, spreading contaminated material over the area.

-Circa 1953 in Operation Blue Jay the United States built Thule Air Base in northern Greenland.
-From 1959 the island was part of NORAD.
+Circa 1953, in Operation Blue Jay, the United States built Thule Air Base in northern Greenland.
+From 1959, the island was part of NORAD.
 Thule employed more than 1,000 Greenlanders and had almost 10,000 American personnel.
 It and about 50 other American bases performed duties such as tracking Soviet submarines in the GIUK gap.
 Camp Century was an experiment in polar engineering that presaged colonization of the Moon.
 The canceled Project Iceworm would have deployed 600 Minuteman missiles under the ice.

-As the Portuguese empire shrank, the Danish empire, with Greenland, became the world's largest.
+As the Portuguese Empire shrank, the Danish empire, with Greenland, became the world's largest.
 During the 1970s, vice president Nelson Rockefeller suggested buying Greenland for mining.
 The proposal was first publicly reported in 1982 by Rockefeller's speechwriter Joseph E. Persico in his book The Imperial Rockefeller.
 Writing in 1975, C.L.
-Sulzberger affirmed that it was the general American position that Greenland "must be covered by the Monroe Doctrine" and opined it was impossible for the island to function independently, stating that "25 percent of the islanders suffer from venereal disease".
+Sulzberger affirmed that it was the general American position that Greenland "must be covered by the Monroe Doctrine" and opined it was impossible for the island to function independently, stating that "25 percent of the islanders suffer from venereal disease" – the latter points to his inability or unwillingness to read health data correctly.
 In 1990, Patrick Buchanan suggested that American expansion to include Greenland was "not so wild a dream" and only required "patience".

-United States interest abruptly declined after the Cold War; the NORAD radars were abandoned, "though Thule, the United States’ northernmost air base houses the ...network of sensors, which provides early missile warning and space surveillance and control". and since 2004 Thule has been the only United States base, with a few hundred Americans.
+United States interest abruptly declined after the Cold War; the NORAD radars were abandoned, "though Thule, the United States' northernmost air base houses the ...network of sensors, which provides early missile warning and space surveillance and control". and since 2004 Thule has been the only United States base, with a few hundred Americans.
 Post-Cold War United States disinterest in the island reportedly disappointed many Greenlanders; as late as 2004, proposals for American funding of climate research and scholarships did not succeed.